 Bottom Line

-Southwest is one of the simplest programs in the points and miles world.
+Southwest is one of the easiest programs in the world of points and miles.
 The program is straightforward, with little to worry about in the small print.
-Also, the program offers excellent value — from the famous Companion Pass to solid redemption options.
+Also, the program offers excellent value — from the famous Southwest Companion Pass to solid redemption options.

 AwardWallet Tip of The Day